 - repair and maintenance costs

-- arranging a mortgage to finance the rental property
+- fees for arranging a mortgage to finance the rental property

-- getting a valuation required to get a mortgage.
-Not insurance valuations
+- the cost of getting a valuation required to get a mortgage, but not insurance valuations

-- taking legal action to recover unpaid rent
+- the costs of taking legal action to recover unpaid rent

 - mortgage repayment insurance